 When we finished we rested for a while.
 Then, taking our time, we came up from the floor to do a dance circle.
 Nannette is funny as Pooh, silver smart; her dance was all honey and salt and juicy fruit.
 Ric’s was wind and wishes and chacha.
 I can’t remember what I did.
 What a great circle.
 At the end I felt, as I almost always do, that two hours had flown by taking my anxiety with them.
 Moving together with other marvelous practitioners is entirely revitalizing.
 I savored, and still savor, that jewel of a morning on the Cape.

-So, grab an hour—I’m sure you have one lying round somewhere—enjoy your bones, and tell me what happened.
+So, grab an hour—I’m sure you have one lying round somewhere—enjoy your bones.